MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/sample-export-ribbon-definitions.md

 ---
-title: "Sample: Export ribbon definitions (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Export ribbon definitions (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The sample shows how to export Ribbon definitions.
 It uses the RetrieveApplicationRibbonRequest and RetrieveEntityRibbonRequest messages. " ms.custom: "" ms.date: 10/31/2017